SE Palmeiras: Kit deals

-Culture

 Supporters

 Originally, Palmeiras was a club heavily supported by Brazilians of Italian descent in São Paulo State.
 Over time, that distinction has reduced, and today the fan base is very diverse.

 Palmeiras' largest supporters group are the Mancha Alvi-Verde (White and Green Stain, a green version of Phantom Blot), TUP (the oldest group), Acadêmicos da Savóia (the newest group), among others.
 There are big concentrations of Palmeiras fans across Brazil and in some places across the world known as “consulados” (consulates).

-According to the famous Brazilian journalist and Palmeiras fan Joelmir Beting, which was a huge fan of the club, “it is unnecessary to explain the emotion of supporting Palmeiras to its fans, and impossible to do it to the non-fans”.
-This became one of the club's mottos and reflected in the walls of Allianz Parque’s home dressing room.
+According to the famous Brazilian journalist and Palmeiras fan Joelmir Beting, who was a huge fan of the club, “it is unnecessary to explain the emotion of supporting Palmeiras to its fans, and impossible to do it to the non-fans”.
+This became one of the club's mottos and reflected in the walls of Allianz Parque's home dressing room.

-Rivalry
+Rivalries

 Corinthians

 Palmeiras' biggest rival is Corinthians.
 The rivalry between the two clubs is considered Brazil's greatest, and the most intense in country, entering the conversation of being one of the biggest rivalries in the world, and considerably one of the oldest as well.
 Their matches are known as the Paulista Derby.

-The most important matches between the two clubs were the Copa Libertadores 1999 quarterfinals and Copa Libertadores 2000 semifinals, both won by Palmeiras on penalties.
+The most important matches between the two clubs were the 1999 Copa Libertadores quarterfinals and 2000 Copa Libertadores semifinals, both won by Palmeiras on penalties.

-Palmeiras and Corinthians played the 1994 Campeonato Brasileiro Série A final, also won by Palmeiras 4-2 on aggregate.
+Palmeiras and Corinthians played the 1994 Campeonato Brasileiro Série A final, also won by Palmeiras 4–2 on aggregate.

 Other relevant Palmeiras and Corinthians matches: